the-other-mariana/affine-transformations-webgl/README.md

 # Affine Transformations with WebGL

 This project consists of a simple 3D modeling software.
-Each click creates a vertex and whenever you have a new set of 3 clicks, a triangle face is created.
+Each click creates a vertex and whenever you have a new set of 3 vertices, a triangle face is created.
 <br />You can translate, scale, and rotate each of the models and add new ones.
 You can model, then make any transformation, and continue modeling afterwards as much as you want.
 <br />All these transformations are done using mathematical concept of Affine Transformations, where all the changes are computed using transformation matrices.
 I had tons of fun while doing this project.

-## Specifications

 ## Usage